Title

 To make your data truly shared, you need to take the time to make sure it is well-organized and well-described!
 There are two files you should make sure to include to help describe and organize your data project:

-• Make sure that sample and data IDs used are consistent across the project - make sure to include a metadata file that describes in detail your samples in a way that is clear without any prior knowledge of the project.
+• Make sure that sample and data IDs used are consistent across the project - make sure to include a metadata file that describes your samples in a way that is clear to those who might not have any prior knowledge of the project.

 • Sample and data IDs should keep with standard formatting otherwise known in the field.